emertechupc/fitster_app/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Model

+The model used for this project was downloaded from [tfhub.dev](https://tfhub.dev/tensorflow/lite-model/mobilenet_v1_1.0_224_quantized/1/metadata/1).

+The model is used according to the [Apache 2.0 license](https://opensource.org/licenses/Apache-2.0).